-Our employment lawyers will also direct you through your workplace dispute arbitration — something that your employment contract can require or may be preferable to you for a variety of reasons.
+Our Los Angeles Business Litigation Lawyer will also direct you through your workplace dispute arbitration — something that your employment contract can require or may be preferable to you for a variety of reasons.

 Yes you can!
 And in revenge, employers usually do not dismiss employees.
 But workers are recommended to speak with a labor attorney before suing.

 In most cases, before filing a lawsuit, staff should seek to exhaust all other options.
 Speaking with management and H.R. and filing a claim with the EEOC or DFEH can include these.

 Employees should also provide themselves with proof of their violence.
 These may include emails, text messages, and possible witnesses' contact information.

 Is It Illegal To Fire At Work Based On Appearance?